hide a term from the rewriter

 See bdd for an introduction to the ACL2 BDD algorithm.

-is a list of even length, such that every other element,
+Value is a list of even length, such that every other element,

-starting with the first, is one of the keywords :vars
+starting with the first, is one of the keywords :vars,

-.
+:bdd-constructors, :prove, or literal.
 Each keyword that

 is supplied should be followed by a value of the appropriate form,